aws-deadline/deadline-cloud-for-houdini/README.md

-# Amazon Deadline Cloud for Houdini
+# AWS Deadline Cloud for Houdini

 This package has two active branches: